-The Kingdom of Thailand is an independent country that lies in the heart of Southeast Asia.
+The Kingdom of Thailand is an independent country in Southeast Asia’s heart.

-It is bordered to the north by Laos and Burma, to the east by Laos and Cambodia, to the south by the Gulf of Thailand and Malaysia, and to the west by the Andaman Sea and Burma.
+It is bordered to the north by Laos and Myanmar (Burma), to the east by Laos and Cambodia, to the south by the Gulf of Thailand and Malaysia, and to the West by the Andaman Sea and Burma.
 Its maritime boundaries include Vietnam in the Gulf of Thailand to the southeast and Indonesia and India in the Andaman Sea to the southwest.
 The capital and largest city of Thailand is Bangkok.
-It is also the country’s center of political, commercial, industrial and cultural activities.
+It is also the country’s center of political, commercial, industrial, and cultural activities.

-Thailand is the world’s 50th largest country in terms of total area (slightly smaller than Yemen and slightly larger than Spain), with a surface area of approximately 513,000 km2 (198,000 sq mi), and the 21st most-populous country, with approximately 64 million people.
-About 75% of the population is ethnically Thai, 14% is of Chinese origin, and 3% is ethnically Malay; the rest belong to minority groups including Mons, Khmers and various hill tribes.
+Thailand is the world’s 50th largest country in terms of total area (slightly smaller than Yemen and slightly larger than Spain), with a surface area of approximately 513,000 km2 (198,000 sq mi), and the 21st most-populous country, with about 64 million people.
+About 75% of the population is ethnically Thai, 14% is of Chinese origin, and 3% is ethnically Malay; the rest belong to minority groups, including Mons, Khmers, and various hill tribes.
 There are an estimated 2.2 million legal and illegal migrants in Thailand.
-Thailand has also attracted a small number of expatriates from developed countries in the West.
+Thailand has also attracted many expatriates from developed countries in the West.
 The country’s official language is Thai.

 Thailand is one of the most devoutly Buddhist countries in the world.
 The national religion is Theravada Buddhism which is practiced by more than 94.7% of all Thais.
-Muslims make up 4.6% of the population and 0.7% belong to other religions.
-Culture and traditions in Thailand are significantly influenced by India, as are Burma, Laos and Cambodia.
+Muslims comprise 4.6% of the population, and 0.7% belong to other faiths.
+Culture and traditions in Thailand are significantly influenced by India, as are Burma, Laos, and Cambodia.

-Thailand is a constitutional monarchy with King Bhumibol Adulyadej, the ninth king of the House of Chakri, as the ruling monarch.
-The king has reigned for more than sixty-three years, making him the longest reigning Thai monarch and the longest reigning current monarch in the world.
-The king is officially titled as the Head of State, the Head of the Armed Forces, an Upholder of the Buddhist religion, and the Supreme Supporter of all faiths.
+Thailand is a constitutional monarchy with King Maha Vajiralongkorn, the tenth king of the House of Chakri, as the ruling monarch.
+The king is officially titled the Head of State, the Head of the Armed Forces, an Upholder of the Buddhist religion, and the Supreme Supporter of all faiths.

-Thailand experienced rapid economic growth between 1985 and 1995 and today is a newly-industrialized country with an emphasis on exports and a flourishing tourism industry, thanks to various world-famous tourist destinations such as Pattaya, Bangkok, and Phuket.
+Thailand experienced rapid economic growth and today is a newly-industrialized country with an emphasis on exports and a flourishing tourism industry, thanks to various world-famous tourist destinations such as Pattaya, Bangkok, and Phuket.